Benedictive/budenkiln/README.md

 (open extension explorer, should show "Install in SSH: \<Host IP>")

 ## TODO
-- maybe replace Dbus with something else
+- Replace DBus with FIFO/Named Pipe, see PoC
 - watchdog ?